 What about other expenses such as living costs – how do you make or save money for all of the additional expenses you face?

 To allow me to focus on my studies during the school term, I only work during school breaks, such as the summer, and put the money I make into savings.
-I work as many hours as I can to provide enough money I’ll need for the eight months I’m in school.
+I work as many hours as I can in the summer to provide enough money I’ll need for the eight months I’m in school.
 I know not everyone can do this, and some may need to work part-time while going to school, but I recommend putting as much as you can into savings during the off months so you can work a bit less during the school term.

 Are there any tools you use to help you manage your money?